Certified Translation Guide for VFS Global in Colombia

 - Don't make any alterations!
 Under no circumstances should you attempt to modify or alter an official translation.
 This could invalidate the document and lead to the denial of your visa.

-4. Schedule your appointment and visit VFS Global
+STEP 4 Schedule your appointment and visit VFS Global

 - Schedule your appointment online: VFS Global is by appointment only.
 Go to their website and follow the instructions to schedule an appointment at the office corresponding to your visa application.